 We are aware that whilst everyone's experience with stereotypes is varied, mixed race individuals can face higher levels of stress, either directly or indirectly, compared to the white population due to racial stereotyping.
 The negative social perceptions which are maybe placed upon them could increase the likelihood of negative health outcomes.
-The Lancet recently reported racism as a "fundamental cause of ill health" and explained that BAME communities (and thus the mixed race community) disproportionately face poorer health outcomes at every socioeconomic position health impacts of racism accumulate over one's lifetime which causes the neural stress pathways and hormonal adaptations to be overactivated he individual over time increase the likelihood of biologically aging faster which in turn can make an individual more likely to contract non-communicable diseases.
+The Lancet recently reported racism as a "fundamental cause of ill health"15 and explained that BAME communities (and thus the mixed race community) disproportionately face poorer health outcomes at every socioeconomic position14.
+This is because the health impacts of racism accumulate over one's lifetime which causes the neural stress pathways and hormonal adaptations to be overactivated14.
+This will over time increase the likelihood of biologically aging faster which in turn can make an individual more likely to contract non-communicable diseases15.